Hello! I'm Tara, owner and founder of 212 Pilates and am stoked to open up and share the 212 Pilates community with you.

 Even with 8 years of personal practice, my instructor certification required over 650+ hours of training - and I loved every minute of it!
 I continue to engage in ongoing continuing education and research, and am on a constant search for knowledge.
 Now I pause and cannot believe how lucky I am to be doing something I love every day.
 More importantly, I get to do what I do and help other people feel incredible in their own skin.

-I have been lucky to study under the most amazing master teachers including but not limited too Tom Myers, Erika Bloom, Doris Pasteur Hall, Leslie Powell, Kuan Hui Chew, Rebekeh Rotstein and Kathy Comparatore.
+I have been lucky to study under the most amazing master teachers including but not limited too Tom Myers, Erika Bloom, Doris Pasteur Hall, Leslie Powell, Kuan Hui Chew, Rebekeh Rotstein, Kathy Comparatore and Mariska Breland.
 I have also been lucky to work along side fantastic and talented instructors who I learn from continuously.